btcreversal/safemasternode/Masternode_Setup_Guide.md

 Paste the address on the `Pay To` box and enter 5 in the `Amount` box

-*Note : You must be sent exactly 5 BNTU in a single transaction*
+*Note : You must be sent exactly 5 SMTN in a single transaction*

 Click `Send` *(do not check `Darksend`)*